tkppro/drf-serialization-magic/docs/overview.md

 ## Overview
-Serializer decorators help you boost your code and decrease duplication by using a higher-order function to reduce the number of lines of code and maintain consistency in your project.
+Serialization magic helps you boost your code and reduce duplication by using a higher-order function to reduce the number of lines of code and maintain consistency in your project.

 ## Requirements